Voce d’Amore (Voice of Love)

 • At Lake Garda, the families reunite.
 Pietro raises a toast: “Non siamo fatti di pietra.
 Siamo fatti di memoria, di musica e di perdono.”
 (We are not made of stone.
 We are made of memory, music, and forgiveness.)

-• Letizia hosts a closing gala at Palazzo dell’Opera, celebrating the reunion of family, lovers, and artistry, bridging music and memory.
+• Letizia hosts a gala at Palazzo dell’Opera, celebrating the reunion of family, lovers, and artistry, bridging music and memory.

-Main Characters:
+Main Characters

 • Margherita Ferragni (Female Lead): A soulful and gifted soprano, celebrated for her emotional depth and quiet strength.
 She embodies resilience, love, and artistic integrity, navigating personal and professional trials while inspiring those around her through her music.